18F/handbook/_pages/how-we-work/purchase-requests.md

 ### Software

 Before making a request in C2, please check the [18F software library](https://docs.google.com/spreadsheets/d/14hEWuhlhKi-EbAFUcy1tuoEejl-7DNiBTI57ZbIQF9w/edit?ts=5727c8ba#gid=0) to see if the software that you are looking for is already available somewhere.
-Most software at 18F can be requested by sending an email to [18fsoftware@gsa.gov](mailto:18fsoftware@gsa.gov), but please check the **Request Method** column of the 18F software library first.
+Most software at 18F can be requested by sending an email to [18fsoftware@gsa.gov](mailto:18fsoftware@gsa.gov), but there are exceptions.
+Check the **Request Method** column of the 18F software library first to confirm what you need to do before you send the email.

 If the software you're looking for isn't listed, or the request method indicated is C2, please make a [new purchase request](https://cap.18f.gov/gsa18f/procurements/new).
 Once your request is submitted, please add [Erik Burgess](mailto:erik.burgess@gsa.gov) as an **Observer** to your request-- he will confirm if your requested software has an [Authority to Operate (ATO)](authority-to-operate).

+Any questions about purchases of software should be directed to [#infrastructure](https://gsa-tts.slack.com/messages/infrastructure/).

 ## Purchases over $3,500